yanns/octopress/source/_posts/2016-02-10-trampoline-execution-context-with-scala-futures.markdown

 My first impression with Scalaz Tasks is that they have a better design than the Scala Futures.
 But I have not used Scalaz Tasks extensively and cannot say if they have other problems.

-All in all, Scala Futures are here to stay.
+But all in all, Scala Futures are here to stay.
 They are part of the standard API and are used everywhere.

 I'm still wondering why the Scala Futures were designed that way.
 I can only guess, but I think this avoids some common pitfalls: